 The University of Vermont’s summer medical courses are taught by accomplished faculty researchers from the university’s College of Medicine, which has trained physicians for nearly 200 years.
 Due to the UVM medical school’s stellar reputation, many institutions readily accept credits from its summer medical courses.
 (In all cases, students should check with their home institutions to ensure credits will transfer.)

-The University of Vermont’s medical school and its affiliated teaching hospital, Fletcher Allen Health Care, are located side-by-side on the university’s main campus.
+The University of Vermont’s medical school and its affiliated teaching hospital, University of Vermont Medical Center, are located side-by-side on the university’s main campus.
 This close relationship allows students to take advantage of state-of-the-art teaching, medical research, and clinical facilities.
-Students take courses in the Given Medical Building, which is attached to the university’s medical library and the Fletcher Allen Health Care Ambulatory Care Center.
+Students take courses in the Given Medical Building, which is attached to the university’s medical library and the University of Vermont Medical Center Ambulatory Care Center.

 To request more information about our Summer Medical courses or other related programs available through the UVM College of Medicine and UVM Continuing Education, contact our Healthcare Advisor by e-mail.